There are many ways to come and visit York, find the one that's right for you

 Travel to York

-Enjoying the benefits of excellent rail and motorway networks York is undoubtedly one of the most easily accessible cities in the UK.
-York is ideally positioned in the heart of the country with direct rail links bringing you from London, Edinburgh, Manchester in around 2 hours.
+York is undoubtedly one of the most easily accessible cities in the UK and is ideally positioned in the heart of the country with direct rail links bringing you from London, Edinburgh, and Manchester in around 2 hours.
 Manchester, Newcastle and Leeds/Bradford airports are within easy reach and the ports of Hull and Newcastle are both within a two-hour drive.

 London: 1h 50m | Edinburgh: 2h 23m | Manchester: 1h 24m | Sheffield: 56m | Cardiff: 4h 35m | Glasgow: 3h 24m | Newcastle: 55m | Nottingham: 1h 58m | Bristol: 4h | Liverpool: 2h 13m | Derby: 1h 33m | Carlisle: 2h 32m | Birmingham: 2h 15m